2IMT/polycat/README.md

 ### Command-line arguments <a id="features-arguments"></a>

-By default, polycat uses /proc/stat file for CPU polling and polycat-config.json located in the working directory as a configuration file
+By default, polycat uses `/proc/stat` file for CPU polling and `$HOME/.config/polycat-config.json` as a configuration file.
 Command-line arguments allow you to set the location of configuration file as well as the location of stat file

 - `-c` or `--config-path` sets the path for configuration file